XOOMAR

 That’s the thread we examined in SpaceX AI Device Pulls Starlink Toward Your Pocket.
 The strategic question is whether SpaceX wants to build the endpoint itself, supply connectivity to someone else’s device or make investors value Starlink as the missing distribution layer for AI.

-SpaceX controls Starlink, a satellite broadband network described by PYMNTS as having global coverage.
+SpaceX controls Starlink, a satellite broadband network described by PYMNTS as having global coverage, which is why Rocket Lab’s Iridium grab is aimed at a strategically important moat.
 It is also building direct-to-cell service that lets phones connect to satellites without a terrestrial carrier.
 The February merger with xAI valued the combined company at roughly $1.25 trillion, CNBC reported in the source material, giving SpaceX direct access to Grok.

 That combination matters because most AI hardware startups sit on someone else’s rails.